IBM/c2c/docs/gui.md

 * `PGUP/PGDN` - Scroll list up and down when your cursor is in the list.
 Note that scroll bar on the side indicates if more rows are available.
 * `Shift+Up/Shift+Down` - Same as page up and page down if those keys are not available
 * `SPACEBAR` - Select or deselect a list item or turn a value on or off

+On a Mac (OSX), the function key needs to be used with the Shift+Up/Down arrow to simulate a Page Up or Page Down key.

 ### Text Input